voltbuilder/samples/React Template/README.md

 ## How to run

 1. Clone the repo onto your system.
 1. Zip the contents of the Template folder.
-(Not the folder itself - the contents!)
 1. [Upload to VoltBuilder](https://volt.build/upload/) using the Android option.
 1. Wait about a minute for it to finish.
 1. Install the apk that is returned onto your device.